I-Mukhatov/Producing-Soccer-Insights-for-a-Sports-Media-Agency/README.md

 - Analyzed whether having majority possession led to winning across UEFA tournaments (2020–2022).
 - Assigned match outcomes and possession dominance, then compared them.
 - Calculated how often possession-dominant teams won, drew, or lost — broken down by season.
-- Provides a data-driven look at the common belief: "more possession = better results."
+- Provided a data-driven look at the common belief: "more possession = better results."

 ```sql
 WITH all_matches AS (